britannica/institutional-styleguide/readme.md

 ### Building a new version of the style guide

+With the `npm run watch` task running, every time you save changes to `.scss` files, a new guide will be generated.

-After making changes to `.scss` files, you will need to regenerate the style guide.
-This is done with the following task:
+If you want to manually rebuild the style guide, you can run the following task:

 `npm run guide:build`

-This should only take a couple of seconds.
-Afterwards, you can refresh your browser to see the changes you've made.

 ### Publishing a new version of the style guide